ghostiam/ch32_zig/USEFUL_NOTES.md

 `Ctrl + A`, `Ctrl + \` - Exit screen and terminate all programs in this screen. \
 `Ctrl + D`, `D` or `Ctrl + A`, `Ctrl + D` - "minimize" screen and `screen -r` to restore it.

+## std.Io.Writer

+Using `std.Io.Writer` significantly increases the output file size, try to use `std.Io.Writer` only when necessary.